chromice/ae/README.md

 }
 ```

-> There a several methods you can override like this: `aeDatabaseTable::database()` to return a different database connection object; `aeDatabaseTable::accessor()` to return an array of primary keys; `aeDatabaseTable::columns()` to return an array of data columns.
+> There are several methods you can override like this: `aeDatabaseTable::database()` to return a different database connection object; `aeDatabaseTable::accessor()` to return an array of primary keys; `aeDatabaseTable::columns()` to return an array of data columns.

 We could start spawning new books using `Novels::create()` method, like we did with authors, but instead we will incapsulate this functionality into `Authors::add_novel()` method: